-Show Racism the Red Card, along with GMB Scotland, United Glasgow Football Club and the STUC Black Workers Committee are proud to support the Scottish Launch of Show Racism the Red Card Vice President, Leroy Roseinor’s Autobiography, “Its Only Banter”, on Thursday the 20th of July.
+Show Racism the Red Card, along with GMB Scotland, United Glasgow Football Club and the STUC Black Workers Committee are proud to support the Scottish Launch of Show Racism the Red Card Vice President, Leroy Rosenior’s Autobiography, “Its Only Banter”, on Thursday the 20th of July.

 The former football player, manager and current TV pundit and anti-racism activist will be in conversation with GMB Scotland Secretary Gary Smith about his life story and his personal experiences of discrimination both on and off the park, offering practical solutions for the way ahead in tackling hate in all its forms.